Lee-W/main-blog/content/pages/short-intro.md

 <i class="fas fa-lg fa-lock"></i> Locker
 <i class="fab fa-lg fa-rebel"></i> Star Wars Fan

 Being a lazy software engineer, I like to automate boring stuff and deliver quality code.
-I love traveling and make new friends.
-Hope to become a PyCon (or tech conf) Nomad and explore the world.

-I share my tech note, book digest, and sometimes my thought in this blog.
-If you're also interested in traveling, cooking and anime, please take a look of [Meet people around the world](https://travlog.wei-lee.me/) where I write about these stuffs.

-Being a lazy software engineer, I like to automate boring stuff and deliver quality code.
 I love traveling and making new friends.
 Hope to become a PyCon (or tech conf) Nomad and explore the world.

 I share my tech note, book digest, and sometimes my thought in this blog.
-If you're also interested in traveling, cooking, and anime, please take a look at [Meet people around the world](https://travlog.wei-lee.me/), where I write about this stuff.
+If you're also interested in traveling, cooking, and anime, please take a look at [Meet people around the world](https://travlog.wei-lee.me/) where I write about these kinds of stuff.